 Caterpillar’s plastic diet

 Apart from carrying out research regarding the above-mentioned scope, Prof. Rost-Roszkowska also deals with the issue of plastic presence and its impact on the natural environment.
 The researcher, along with her team, carries out research on the larvae of a moth called Galleria mellonella (the greater wax moth).
 The experiments carried out several years ago indicate that the caterpillars of this species, which are parasites in bee colonies, are able to eat plastic bags (e.g., polyethylene).
-Such unusual food preferences could be, therefore, used in the plastic biodegradation processes.
-Currently, research is carried out to assess what changes occur in the animal’s tissues of the digestive system after consuming plastic and whether such changes will be present in their offsprings.
+Such unusual food preferences could be therefore used in the plastic biodegradation processes.
+Currently, research is carried out to assess what changes occur in the animal’s tissues of the digestive system after consuming plastic and whether such changes will be present in their offspring.